CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-01a3-DevNet-Ex2.md

 Here are a few DevNet learning resources:

-* DevNet [Learning Labs](https://learninglabs.cisco.com/) - A guided learning platform for Cisco technology.
+* DevNet [Learning Labs](https://developer.cisco.com/learning/) - A guided learning platform for Cisco technology.
 * DevNet [Video Course](https://developer.cisco.com/video/net-prog-basics/) - Jump-start your journey into network programmability with expert-led videos.

 #### Step 2: Exploring DevNet Code Resources

-Here are a few DevNet code resources:
+Here are a few DevNet coding resources:

 * DevNet [Sandbox](https://developer.cisco.com/site/sandbox/) - Free, 24x7 access to Cisco technology labs that
 allow you to dig in without having to purchase or build your lab environment.
-* DevNet [Sample Code](http://ciscodevnet.github.io/#/sample-code) - Free access to sample code and projects, hosted on GitHub (we'll learn more about Git and GitHub later in this lab).
+* DevNet [Code Exchange](https://developer.cisco.com/codeexchange/) - Discover, learn, build, and collaborate on curated GitHub projects to jumpstart your work with Cisco platforms, products, APIs, and SDKs.
 * DevNet [Application Developer Resources](https://developer.cisco.com/appdev/) - Discover the new kinds of applications that can be built when combined with the world's leading networking, collaboration, and IoT company.

 #### Step 3: Exploring DevNet Inspire Resources

-Here are a few DevNet inspiration resources:
+Here are a few DevNet inspiring resources:

-* DevNet [Creations](https://creations.devnetcloud.com/) - A platform of ideas, innovations, and inspiration.
+* DevNet [Co-Creations Hub](https://developer.cisco.com/cocreations/) - Take that next step to discover the art of possible.
+Get mentoring and assistance to make your next innovation a big success!
-* DevNet [Express Events](https://developer.cisco.com/site/devnet/events-contests/events/) - Join Cisco and your
+* DevNet [Exchange](https://developer.cisco.com/exchange/) - A single, curated, online catalog for Cisco customers to find code, products, and services offered from across the Cisco ecosystem.
-peers at DevNet Express events.
-These are focused events where you listen, learn, and put what you learn into practice.

 #### Step 4: Exploring DevNet Connect Resources